KevinWyss/project_KW/README.md

 This project is part of my master thesis about "Discharge measurements in alpine rivers - Opportunities of numeric, hydraulic stage-discharge-relationships".
 The whole project got developed in partnership with the Institute of Geography, department of hydrology and the hydropower company Kraftwerke Oberhasli AG (KWO).

+You will find a more precise description of the project overview in the **Report_kwy.pd**.

 Author: Kevin Wyss, 14-104-640, kevin.wyss@students.unibe.ch, University of Bern, Seminar Geodata analysis and modelling 2019

 ## Goal of the script